alabou/bcp-006-02/docs/Proposal.md

   - "High-6", "High-6.1", "High-6.2"
   - "High-8.5"

   - [ ] Informative note: The Flow's `level` attribute is always required.
-It is the SDP transport file `level-id` and `tier-flag` parameters that MAY be omited when matching the default value.
+It is the SDP transport file `level-id` and `tier-flag` parameters that MAY be omitted when matching the default value.

   - [ ] Informative note: The value of `level-id` and `tier-flag` corresponds to the members level_idc and tier_flag of the HEVC_video_descriptor of an MPEG2-TS transport stream.